-Stormwater flows over the surface into dry wells, swales, ponds, and basins where some of it percolates through the soil into ground water.
+Stormwater flows over the surface into dry wells, swales, ponds, and basins where some of it percolates through the soil into groundwater.
 The remainder is conveyed to detention facilities via ditches and subsurface storm drainage pipes.
-Much of the stormwater originating in the northern portion of the Leach Creek subbasin is collected in the Leach Creek holding basin, which provides sediment removal, infiltration to ground water, peak discharge control, and outflow to Leach Creek.
+Fircrest owns and operates stormwater systems in conjunction with the City of Tacoma.
+Much of the stormwater originating in the northern portion of the Leach Creek subbasin is collected in the Leach Creek holding basin, which provides sediment removal, infiltration to groundwater, peak discharge control, and outflow to Leach Creek.
 Subsurface water at Fircrest Park, the former site of Spring Lake, also is intercepted and piped to the holding basin.
+The remainder flows over the surface into dry wells, swales, ponds, and basins, where it percolates through the soil.

-In the southern portion of Fircrest, a pond within the Thelma Gilmur Park is a collection point for some stormwater.
-Like the holding basin, this pond provides sediment removal and infiltration.
-Overflow from Thelma Gilmur Park is conveyed ultimately to Leach Creek.
+In the southern portion of Fircrest, stormwater is conveyed to a pond within Thelma Gilmur Park.
+Like the holding basin, this pond provides sediment removal and infiltration with overflow to Leach Creek.
 Leach Creek flows into Chambers Creek, which flows into Puget Sound via Chambers Bay.

 A small amount of stormwater within the western boundary of Fircrest sheds west toward Puget Sound rather than east; this area is part of the Tacoma West drainage basin.
 The small number of facilities in that area conveys stormwater away from Fircrest and Leach Creek.

 Stormwater in the Tacoma West drainage basin does not have a significant impact on Fircrest stormwater facilities.